For every minute you are angry you lose sixty seconds of happiness. – Ralph Waldo Emerson

 How could I manage these angry outbursts more effectively in the future?

-When you openly and willingly accept the fact that you were in the wrong in these situations, and also admit that you could have chosen alternate and more productive and helpful ways to respond, then that is when you put yourself in the driver’s seat of your own life.
+When you openly and willingly accept the fact that you were in the wrong in these situations and also admit that you could have chosen more productive and helpful ways to respond, then that is when you put yourself in the driver’s seat of your own life.
 That is when you admit to yourself that you are willing and ready to change and take responsibility for your life moving forward.

 Self-Directed Anger is an anger that has more to do with you then it has with other people.
 It stems from an internal sense of dissatisfaction you have within yourself.
 This form of anger is often unhealthy and can cause a lot of internal turmoil and instability.
 It harms you, and can also harm other people when it is directed at them out of frustration.
 However, some forms of self-directed anger can actually be helpful and productive.
 Let’s quickly have a look at each of these types of anger: